gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-09/index.md

-- Added some new policies to the `iam-policies` module: an "IAM admin" policy that permits `iam:*` (with MFA) but nothing else, and a new "require MFA" policy.
+- Added some new policies to the `iam-policies` module: an &quot;IAM admin&quot; policy that permits `iam:*` (with MFA) but nothing else, and a new &quot;require MFA&quot; policy.
 It denies access to all actions except MFA self-management unless an MFA device is already enabled.
 You can attach this policy to users, groups, or roles alongside other policies that do not have an MFA condition of their own to ensure that an MFA device is be required for any of the combined actions to be allowed.
 For example, the AWS managed policies do not have an MFA condition, but if you attach this alongside them, MFA will be required.
 - Updated `iam-groups` to optionally create an `iam-admin` group that uses the policy mentioned above, and also optionally a `support` group with access to interact with AWS support (and nothing else).
 - Added new `custom-iam-group` module.
 This module can create a new IAM group and attach a set of policies by ARN or name.
-It can also ensure that the entire group requires MFA by attaching the "require MFA" policy mentioned above.
+It can also ensure that the entire group requires MFA by attaching the &quot;require MFA&quot; policy mentioned above.
 - Updated the `cloudtrail` module to optionally have separate names for the CloudWatch Logs Group and IAM role.
 Previously, the name of the role was based on the log group name.